solo-io/gloo/docs/content/installation/enterprise/_index.md

 ---
 title: "Installing Gloo Enterprise"
+menuTitle: Gloo Enterprise
 description: How to install Gloo to run in Gateway Mode on Kubernetes (Default).
-weight: 50
+weight: 60
 ---

 ## Installing the Gloo Gateway on Kubernetes

 These directions assume you've prepared your Kubernetes cluster appropriately.
-Full details on setting up your Kubernetes cluster [here]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/cluster_setup/" %}}).
+Full details on setting up your Kubernetes cluster [here]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}).

 Note: For certain providers with more strict multi-tenant security, like OpenShift, be sure to follow the cluster set up accordingly.